Students should log in to Schoology for the day's lesson.

 eLearning days were developed by the Indiana Department of Education to allow learning to continue on inclement weather days.
 It allows students to continue learning when school is closed due to weather, and it takes the place of snow make-up days. eLearning days also may be used to allow teachers to participate in professional development.

-When will MCAS begin using eLearning Days?
+When will MCAS use eLearning Days for professional development?

 This information will be posted on the Michigan City Area Schools website and communicated through other means (e.g. social media, text messages, and local media) when the decision to close schools is announced.